You can specify a single subnet-level IP mapping rule for a selected configured virtual network mapping on the protected and recovery sites.

 - In the vSphere Web Client, click .

 - On the VMware Site Recovery home tab, select a site pair and click Open.

 - Select a network mapping for which to define a customization rule.

-- To define a rule, click Add IP Customization Rule.
+- To define a rule, right-click on the mapping and select Add IP Customization Rule.